-26. Related parties
+24. Related parties

 The Bank is a fully owned branch of Bank Alfalah Limited Pakistan.
-Related parties comprise associated undertakings, majority shareholders, retirement benefit plans, directors of the Head Office of the Bank and the key management personnel of the Bank and its Head Office.
+Related parties comprise Head Office, associated undertakings, majority shareholders, directors of the Head Office of the Bank and the key management personnel of the Bank.
+Key management personnel includes Country Manager, Country Operation Manager, Country Credit Manager, Country Finance Manager, Treasury Manager, HR Manager, Country Internal Audit Manager, Country Compliance Manager and Country Risk Manager.

 Transactions with key management personnel have been carried out as per terms of their employment.
-Details of transactions and balances with related parties are as
+Details of transactions and balances with related parties are as follows:

-26.1 Transactions with other related parties
+24.1 Transactions with other related parties